kurisu-dotto-komu/tauri-plugin-ankidroid/README.md

 # Tauri Plugin Workspace with Android Emulator

+> WARNING!
+This is a work in progress.
+It is not yet ready for production use.

 ## Package Overview

 This workspace contains multiple packages for building a Tauri plugin that interfaces with AnkiDroid: